openshift/oadp-operator/docs/tekton-oadp-nonadmin/README.md

 ```
 oc adm policy add-role-to-user edit buzz1 -n mysql-persistent
 ```
+**Note** The non-admin user should have `view` access to the namespace that provides the tekton pipelines, and view or higher access like `edit` to the namespaces the user is intended to backup and restore.

 Outside of this demo users and namespaces that are required to be backed up would have already been setup.
 This step should only be required for demonstration purposes.